The Feynman Technique

 Iterate your way to perfection

-The Feynman technique is an iterative approach.
+This approach is iterative.
 You have to go through the different steps as many times as needed to fill the gaps in your knowledge and understanding.
 Don't stop after merely one iteration.
 There will always be gaps in your understanding.
 Topics evolve, markets change, new discoveries are made, and you will always have more to discover, learn, understand and simplify further.

 Conclusion